Hafsah2020/Hafsah2020/README.md

 ### Hi there 👋

+#### I am Hafsah Anibaba, I am a data analyst who wants to contribute to energy transition and SDG7(clean energy affordable and accessible by all).
+- 🌱 I am currently learning how to use data analysis tools, and also learning mobile application development with flutter.

 <!--
 **Hafsah2020/Hafsah2020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.